0atman/flaneurist/content/post/all-about-dat-brass.md

 ![Nice Horn](https://i.imgur.com/V6V3mwH.jpg)

-The gentlemen proceded to smash out some delightful covers of Mark Ronson's _Valerie_, My Lord Mix-a-Lot's _Baby Got Back_, and _The Bad Touch_ by The Offspring, amoungst other expertly selected favourites.
+The gentlemen proceded to smash out some delightful covers of Mark Ronson's _Valerie_, My Lord Mix-a-Lot's _Baby Got Back_, and _The Bad Touch_ by Bloodhound Gang, amoungst other expertly selected favourites.
 Sadly, I arrived at the end of their show, at just a hair before 9pm.
 I understand they had been their from 7pm.

 It was over all too soon, the band finished their final encore (many of which being much demmanded by the delighted audience), I finished my drink and slipped from my seat back out into the night.